laraib07/TermuxBackupTools/README.md

 **caution :** Restoring of $PREFIX (i.e usr) is quite complicated.
 It has binaries that are architecture specific.
-It means same executable on aarch64 and armeabi-v7a will be different.
+It means same executable on aarch64 and armeabi-v7a will have different binaries.
 To avoid breaking termux , make sure
 * you keep backup up-to-date.
 * restore backup on same architecture.